redhat-openstack/openstack-puppet-modules/rabbitmq/README.md

 ####`node_ip_address`

-The value of NODE_IP_ADDRESS in rabbitmq_env.config
+The value of NODE_IP_ADDRESS in rabbitmq_env.config and of the rabbitmq_management server if it is enabled.

 ####`package_ensure`